 How to Get 100 Google Reviews in 90 Days

-But here’s the truth: you’re not actually asking.
-You’re creating a system that makes leaving salon reviews feel natural for clients who already love you.
+The truth is, you’re not actually asking.
+You’re creating a system that makes leaving a review feel natural for patients whose lives you’ve already changed.

 This post shows you exactly how they did it.
-You’ll learn when to ask, what to say, and how to make the process effortless for clients who are already thrilled with their experience.
+You’ll learn when to ask, what to say, and how to make the process effortless for patients who are already glad they came in.

 Why 100 Reviews Change Everything

-Your competitor down the street has 180 reviews.
+The hearing clinic across town has 180 reviews.
 You have 42.
-Guess who gets the booking when a client searches “balayage near me”?
+Guess who gets the call when a patient searches “hearing clinic near me”?

 It’s not about being better.
-It’s about looking trustworthy to someone who’s never met you.
+It’s about looking trustworthy to someone who’s never met you — and who’s often nervous about walking into a healthcare appointment for something as personal as their hearing.

 The Trust Threshold

-Google’s algorithm treats 100+ salon reviews as a major trust signal.
-Salons above this threshold rank higher in local searches than those below it.
+Google’s algorithm treats 100+ reviews as a major trust signal for local businesses.
+Hearing clinics above this threshold rank higher in local searches than those below it — reviews are one of the simplest local SEO and search engine optimization levers you control, no technical work required.

 But the bigger impact is human psychology.
-Clients scroll past salons with 30 reviews to book appointments at salons with 200+.
+Patients scroll past practices with 30 reviews to book appointments at practices with 200+.

 They’re not reading every review.
 They’re looking at that number and making a split-second trust decision.